bigbluebutton/bbb-install/README.md

 # Not running:  tomcat7 or grails LibreOffice
 ~~~

 just run `sudo bbb-conf --check` again.
-Tomcat7 may take a bit longer to start up and isn't running when the first time you run `sudo bbb-conf --check`.
+Tomcat7 may take a bit longer to start up and isn't running the first time you run `sudo bbb-conf --check`.

 ### Getting Help